 Raiders coach Josh McDaniels speaks to the media

-Ahead of his team’s Friday afternoon practice, Raiders coach Josh McDaniels addressed the media.
+As the Raiders prepare to head to Chicago to face the Bears, coach Josh McDaniels spoke to the media.

-The Raiders wrap up preparation for their home game on Sunday against the Patriots.
-Ahead of practice on Friday, coach Josh McDaniels spoke to the media.
+As the Raiders prepare to head to Chicago to face the Bears, coach Josh McDaniels spoke to the media.

-Among the topics he addressed was the availability of cornerbacks Nate Hobbs and Jakorian Bennett, both of whom missed Monday’s game against the Packers.
+Among the topics that were discussed were who the Raiders will start at quarterback for the sidelined Jimmy Garoppolo and facing Bears rookie QB Tyson Bagent, who will be making his first start.